williamsollomon/frontend-school-projects/README.md

 # Educational HTML Templates

-A collection of frontend-only websites created to present school learning materials in HTML format, mainly for ICT (TIK) assignments.
+A collection of frontend-only websites created to present school learning materials in HTML format, mainly for ICT (TIK) assignments and my way to study web design

 ## Tech Stack
 - HTML5